bentonw414/lightshow/README.md

 ### LightShow

-LightShow objects are the core of the LightShow package.
+`LightShow` objects are the core of the LightShow package.
 This is implemented as an abstract base class, with a few core methods:
-* `start`: this is the start time (in milliseconds) of the LightShow
+* `start`: this is the start time (in milliseconds) of the `LightShow`
-* `end`: this is the end time of the LightShow (milliseconds)
+* `end`: this is the end time of the `LightShow` (milliseconds)
 * `length`: this is just the length of the light show (also ms)
-* `get_info_at`: this gets the lighting values of a LightShow given a time.
+* `get_info_at`: this gets the lighting values of a `LightShow` given a time.
-* `with_audio`: this returns a new LightShow, initialized to use the metadata passed in as kwargs.
+* `with_audio`: this returns a new `LightShow`, initialized to use the metadata passed in as kwargs.
 See examples in the thesis document for how this works in practice.

-Generally LightShow objects should be created using abstractions from `lightshow/lighting_language.py`, but if you want to implement more abstractions, then you can import LightShow classes from `lightshow/core/lightshows.py`.
-Note that you can also implement the LightShow abc to expand the language.
+Generally `LightShow` objects should be created using abstractions from `lightshow/lighting_language.py`, but if you want to implement more abstractions, then you can import `LightShow` classes from `lightshow/core/lightshows.py`.
+Note that you can also implement the `LightShow` abc to expand the language.

 ### Light

-* This is the abstraction for a Light output by a LightShow, and contains `light_number`, `universe`, and `is_generic`.
+* This is the abstraction for a `Light` output by a `LightShow`, and contains `light_number`, `universe`, and `is_generic`.
 Generic lights are described in more detail in the paper, but generally are used for light outputs that are used as input to another show.
 The `light_number` is like a light index, but lights can also be in different universes (useful for representing shows that are controlled by different controllers, for instance).

 ### HSV and HSVInfo